kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzle.md

 * if ``queueMaxSize`` is set to ``0``, an unlimited number of requests is kept until the buffer is flushed
 * the ``offlineQueueLoader`` must be set with a function, taking no argument, and returning an array of objects containing a `query` member with a Kuzzle query to be replayed, and an optional `cb` member with the corresponding callback to invoke with the query result
 * the ``host`` and ``port`` properties can be changed, but it will only be in effect at the next ``connect`` call
-* the Javascript SDK accepts `ioPort` and `wsPort` options instead of the `port` one.
-This is because this SDK supports 2 network protocols to ensure maximum performances AND compatibility depending on browsers capabilities

 ## Offline mode